Coherent and incoherent contents of correlations: Unitary orbits

-An unitary transformation is a transformation of basis, which leaves the spectrum unchanged.
-Any two density matrices that share a spectrum, belong to a single unitary orbit; conversely if $\rho_1\in \varrho$ and $\rho_2\in \varrho$, then $Spec(\rho_1)=Spec(\rho_2)$.
-Therefore an unitary orbit is uniquely identified by the spectrum of the states it contains.
-Consequently, all states on an unitary orbit will also have the same scalar measures such as the von Neumann entropy and purity.
-On the other hand, the analysis here has more depth than a study of scalar measures alone because \emph{two different} unitary orbits can share a single value for \emph{entropy} or \emph{purity} \cite{boyadixit}.
+A unitary transformation is a transformation of basis, which leaves the spectrum unchanged.
+Any two density matrices that share a spectrum, belong to a single unitary orbit; conversely if

+Therefore a unitary orbit is uniquely identified by the spectrum of the states it contains.
+Consequently, all states on a unitary orbit will also have the same scalar measures such as the von Neumann entropy and purity.
+On the other hand, the analysis here has more depth than a study of scalar measures alone because \emph{two different} unitary orbits can share a single value for \emph{entropy} or \emph{purity}\cite{boyadixit}.
 It may be tempting to simply study the space of the eigenvalues.
-In fact that is all I am doing, but I am taking advantage of the nice properties of unitary transformations to connect various density states.
+In fact, that is all we are doing, but we are taking advantage of the nice properties of unitary transformations to connect various density states.

-Let me now briefly discuss the familiar example of the space of one qubit represented by the points inside of the Bloch sphere, shown on the left in Fig \ref{blochsphere}.
-The outer most shell of the Bloch sphere represents the set pure states, the center point represents the fully mixed state, and everything else is represented by the space inside of the sphere.
+Let us now briefly discuss the familiar example of the space of one qubit represented by the points inside of the Bloch sphere, shown on the left in Fig.~\ref{blochsphere}.
+The outer most shell of the Bloch sphere represents the set pure states, the centre point represents the fully mixed state, and everything else is represented by the space inside of the sphere.
 The states on each of the spherical shells of the Bloch sphere are connected to each other via unitary transformations.
-To construct the geometry of unitary orbits, I contract each shell of the Bloch sphere into a single point.
+To construct the geometry of unitary orbits, we contract each shell of the Bloch sphere into a single point.
 That is, all of the states that are unitarily connected are now represented by an \emph{unitary orbit}.
-The geometry for the unitary orbit, for a qubit, simplifies to line, shown on the right in Fig. \ref{blochsphere}.
+The geometry for the unitary orbit, for a qubit, simplifies to line, shown on the right in Fig.~\ref{blochsphere}.
 The two end points of the line are the fully mixed state labeled as $O$ and the set of all pure states labeled as $P$.